itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-house-of-force.markdown

 Meaning - allocation of `0xffffffff - 0x603020 + 0x602010 - 0x20`

-The trick is to leave `0x20` bytes for the top chunk.
-That way the last allocation points exactly towards the target address.
+The trick is to leave `0x20` bytes for next allocation.
+That way it will point exactly towards the target address.
 Since the lowest possible allocation for malloc is 24 bytes of data, and 8 bytes for the `size`, it yields a minimal chunk size of 32 bytes.

-We *can* allocate these extra 0x20 bytes.
-However, it will require the exploit to fill about 0xffffffff bytes, and because some of the memory regions aren't mapped (or mapped to RODATA) - so it might lead to a segfault.
+We *can* allocate these extra 0x20 bytes with a single `malloc`. \ However, it will require the exploit to fill about 0xffffffff bytes, and because some of the memory regions aren't mapped (or mapped to RODATA) - it will lead to a segfault.

 POC code: